 The Renaissance castle Rosenburg not only attracts visitors for its splendid architecture and long history but also because you can experience different birds of prey close up.

 Like so many other castles and palaces in Austria, this place has a fascinating history, a great location and is very well preserved.
-Hence, you really get a sense of the almost 1000-year history of Rosenburg.
+Hence, you get a sense of the almost 1000-year history of Rosenburg.
 At Rosenburg, they focus on a varied program of activities for their visitors.
-One of the events that makes Rosenburg worth visiting is their birds of prey breading program and falconry show.
+One of the events that make Rosenburg worth visiting is their birds of prey breeding program and falconry show.

 Big birds up close